SpecDD

 5. Do not use a task as justification to violate a rule.

-6. If safe partial implementation is possible, do the safe subset.
+6. If a safe partial change is possible, do the safe subset.

-7. If implementation cannot proceed safely, mark the task [?] or [!] and explain the issue.
+7. If the change cannot proceed safely, mark the task [?] or [!] and explain the issue.

 Example conflict: